 We have applied the method to two cases, as shown in Fig. 5.
 Visual inspection shows that the major regions are properly identified, although the distinction between myelinated white matter and non-myelinated white matter is incorrect in some regions.
+The myelinated white matter regions are mostly distributed near the spine (central posterior).
+We also observed the presence of myelinated white matter around the regions associated with the sensory and motor cortex.

 Quantitative validation of the segmentation results is inherently difficult due to the lack of a gold standard.
-The common standard, comparison with manual segmentations, does not seem to be feasible since highly convoluted structures in low-contrast, nosiy data are hard to trace.
+The common standard, comparison with manual segmentations, does not seem to be feasible since highly convoluted structures in low-contrast, noisy data are hard to trace.
 In addition to that, the myelinated white matter and the non-myelinated white matter have ambiguous boundaries, which would make manual segmentation results highly variable and difficult to reproduce.
-This problem is solved for adult brains by offering web-based archives with simulated (MNI ICBM atlas) and real MRI (ISRB).
-We are currently working on contour-based segmentation with subsequent manual interaction to provide standardize test data for valiation.
+This problem is solved for adult brains by offering web-based archives with simulated datasets [15] and manually segmented real datasets 1.
+We are currently working on contour-based segmentation with subsequent manual interaction to provide standardize test data for validation.